akosiaris/ainicolas/README.md

-# ainicolas
+# AInicolas
-A software implementing kubernetes network policies using AI
+A software implementing kubernetes network policies using AI.